Children and Family Services

 Wandsworth has a continuum of special educational provision.
 Children and young people may be educated in mainstream schools with additional support, or they may access one of a number of different types of specialist provision.
 Wandsworth maintains 7 special schools and there are 12 resource bases attached to mainstream schools which support a range of needs including Autistic Spectrum Disorder (ASD), Moderate Learning Difficulties and complex needs, Hearing Impairment and Speech, Language and Communication Needs.

-Mainstream schools can call on a number of advisory services for instance in relation to hearing / visual impairment; ASD; behaviour and learning and physical disability.
+Mainstream schools can call on a number of advisory services for instance in relation to hearing or visual impairment, ASD, behaviour and learning and physical disability.

 Wandsworth’s Virtual School

-For further information or discussion, please contact Pat Ashworth the Virtual School Head on 0208 871 7348 or email email@example.com.
+For further information or discussion, please contact Nova Levine, Virtual School Head, on 0208 871 7348 or email email@example.com.

 Lifelong Learning is located in Children’s Services.
 The service offers a rolling Traineeship and Apprenticeship programme with in-takes all year round.

 Apprenticeships are available in the following areas: Business Administration, Health and Social Care, Childcare, Support Teaching and Learning, Facilities Management, Customer Service and Management (levels 3 and 5).